 Here, too, the crews of these proud cruise ships will do their utmost to look after their guests in a warm, cordial way.

-This category includes the Romantica, San Snova as well as the Bahrijelis.
+This category includes the Romantica, the San Snova as well as the Turkish gullets.

 Deluxe Ships *****

-The latest category at Island Hopping includes ships of the deluxe class.
+The latest category at Islandhopping includes ships of the deluxe class.
 The name says it all, because a very generously designed saloon with high-class furnishings is the perfect ambience for the up-market cuisine served here.
 Spacious sundecks, a bathing platform at the stern, a whirlpool and even exercise equipment may be included in this category.
-The guest cabins are elegantly and generously designed (10-15 sqm) and, of course, equipped with a spacious bathroom with a shower cabin/WC.
+The guest cabins are elegantly and generously designed (10 - 15 sqm) and, of course, equipped with a spacious bathroom with a shower cabin/WC.
 Some ships even have an enclosed storage space for the bicycles, so that a large number of bikes and E-bikes (Pedelecs) can be taken along.
-Despite this sophistication, the members of the crew are warm and friendly hosts always concerned about the wellbeing of their guests.
+The members of the crew are warm and friendly hosts always concerned about the wellbeing of their guests.

 This category includes the Harmonia, the Andela Lora and the Princeza Diana.